 1. The Units of Data Storage

 The smallest unit of data inside a computer is called a bit.
 This represents either a 1 or a 0.
 It corresponds to a micro switch inside the CPU or RAM or an SSD drive.

 This is shown in figure 1 – here if the switch is OPEN, it means a 0, if it is CLOSED, it means a 1.
 All this means is that if it is closed, electricity can flow through the switch.

-Inside the computer there are billions of switches that are constantly opening and closing, as they store different numbers, or do different calculations.
+Inside a computer there are billions of switches that are constantly opening and closing, as they store different numbers, or do different calculations.

-The wires on the motherboard that move data around will either have a voltage (1) or will not (0) and this is how data is moved from the hard drive to RAM and to the CPU.
+The wires on the motherboard that move data around will either have a voltage (1) or will not (0).
+This is how data is moved from the hard drive to other components, such as the RAM and CPU.

 If a piece of data can only be a 1 or a 0, then it is called BINARY data.